tinygwen/TinyGwens-Garden/content/Piracy/Videogame Piracy.md

 - [Flashpoint](https://flashpointarchive.org/) A project meant to be an exhaustive preservation of flash games and animations.
     - [Flash on Archive.org](https://archive.org/details/softwarelibrary_flash) Similarly to the Internet Arcade, Archive.org also supports playing flash games in browser using [Ruffle](https://ruffle.rs/), which [Newgrounds](https://www.newgrounds.com/) also does for flash games that have remained on the site.

-## More
-also check out the VPN section in [[Privacy and Security]] if you'll be torrenting or using p2p services.